3.c) Bonds of atoms and molecules

 Liquid phase of matter

 However, there will come a moment when the energy that temperature and vibration represent will produce a certain molecular mobility that will give way to the liquid phase.

 Gas phase of matter

-The movement of the molecules is completely independent, and any increase in temperature has a direct relationship to the kinetic energy, the elastic collisions between the molecules, and the pressure produced by the collisions with the walls that contain the volume of the gases.
+The movement of the molecules is completely independent, and an increase in temperature has a direct relationship to the kinetic energy, the elastic collisions between the molecules, and the pressure produced by the collisions with the walls that contain the volume of the gases.

 On Wikipedia, one can find a lot of information and details about molecules, molecular bonds, and the physical phases of matter, though all the forces of the atom and molecules will have a virtual or mathematical nature.

-The type of molecular bond explains largely the properties of the physical phases of each element or chemical compound, but there are many other variables and major exceptions.
+The type of molecular bond explains the properties of the physical phases of each element or chemical compound largely, but there are many other variables and major exceptions.
 For example, one compound goes from solid to liquid with an increase in temperature.
 Then it goes back to being a solid before becoming liquid again, and then finally it becomes a gas.